centrifuge/documentation/docs/getting-started/install-cent-node.md

 ### System Requirements for Installing the Centrifuge Node:

 To accept the incoming P2P connections, you will need to open two ports for incoming TCP connections.
- P2P Port: open ingress/egress
+ P2P Port: open ingress/egress.
+This port will be configured under `p2p` `port` in your config.
- API Port: restrict at will, only you or your upstream systems should need to talk to it
+ API Port: restrict at will, only you or your upstream systems should need to talk to it.
+This port will be configured as `nodeport` in your config.
 <!--
 **Resource Requirements for Centrifuge API Node**
 * 1 Gigabyte memory